School of colored fish african cichlids in aquarium

 Yellow labs are loved by fish owners for their bright yellow color and contrasting black dorsal fins.
 These can add a colorful and interesting, constantly moving component to your aquarium.
 They’re also a great starter choice as they typically less territorial and aggressive than other species, and will likely fit in well with other types of fish you may already have.

 Other great options include the OB Peacock or Strawberry Peacock, both known for their distinctive and varying colors and shades.
 There are at least 22 different species of peacock cichlids, and any are a great addition due to their unique and rainbow-like colorful features.
-Like the yellow labs they are also known to be calmer than many of their cousins and thus make a great starter cichlids.
+Like the yellow lab, these cichlids are also known to be calmer than many of their cousins and thus make a great starter cichlids.

 With other species like Giraffe and Zebra cichlids there is a great deal of variety when it comes to African cichlids, and the complexity and variety of their patterns and colors are very attractive to aquarium enthusiasts.
 Many cichlid keepers think they are as colorful as marine fish and much more interactive.
 While there is some concern with certain species and their behavioral quirks, that shouldn’t dissuade potential hobbyists from considering adding one or a few different types of African cichlids to an aquarium.